Kedi-Shuping/aws-restart-journey/README.md

 Welcome to my AWS Cloud Engineering portfolio.

-This repository documents my hands-on labs, projects, notes, and learning journey throughout the AWS re/Start program.
+This repository documents my hands-on labs, projects, notes, and continuous learning throughout the AWS re/Start programme.
+It serves as a portfolio demonstrating my practical cloud engineering skills and technical growth.

 ---